 On the other hand, as an existing Infor customer, you’ll probably be offered financial incentives that might make convergence a more attractive option than the alternatives.
 So, how do you decide?

-5-Steps to Decide Whether Infor's Modern Systems are Right for you
+5-Steps to Deciding if Infor’s Modern Systems are Right for you

 There’s no linear path to a decision.
 Some clients have a strategic relationship with Infor that they intend to preserve.
 Others have found show-stopping gaps in proposed replacement systems.
 And, other clients will only make a decision once they to see a full analysis of functionality, implementation, technology and ROI.
 A major challenge, of course, is evaluating decision-making criteria that seem to be incongruous.